H145 with five-blade rotor as Christoph 100

 Estimated reading time: 3 Minuten

-Since Monday, the , operated by Luftrettung, has been flying over Berlin as the H145 with a new .
-The new offers many advantages over its predecessor.
-The name and the red and white design remain unchanged, but significant improvements are noticeable for patients and crew.
-The increased flight stability provided by the additional rotor blade and the increased payload allow the rescue crew to carry more fuel and cover longer distances.
+Since Monday, the 100, operated by Luftrettung, has been over as the H145 with a new five-blade rotor.
+The new helicopter offers many advantages over its predecessor.
+The name 100 and the red and white design remain unchanged, but significant improvements are noticeable for patients and crew.
+The increased stability provided by the additional rotor blade and the increased payload allow the crew to carry more fuel and cover longer distances.

 Significance for patients and crew

 Luftrettung began modernizing its fleet in December 2020, converting the first H145 aircraft with five-blade rotors into base duty.
-The steady introduction of these aircraft demonstrates the organization’s ongoing commitment to optimizing its resources.
-Berlin-Buch is now the 19th base to benefit from this modernization.
-With this increase in capacity and performance, Luftrettung has one of the most modern fleets in Europe.
+The steady introduction of these aircraft demonstrates the organization’s ongoing commitment to optimizing its resources. -Buch is now the 19th base to benefit from this modernization.
+With this increase in capacity and performance, Luftrettung has one of the most modern fleets in .

-Luftrettung is one of the largest organizations in Europe, operating more than 50 bases in Germany and other countries.
-With state-of-the-art helicopters and qualified personnel, it ensures rapid and efficient emergency care.
+DRF Luftrettung is one of the largest organizations in , operating more than 50 bases in Germany and other countries.
+With state-of-the-art helicopters and qualified personnel, it ensures rapid and efficient emergency airborne care.
 Continuous underscores its commitment to the highest safety and care standards.